sqlmapproject/sqlmap/Usage.md

-    --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval --crawl=CRAWLDEPTH  Crawl the website starting from the target URL --csv-del=CSVDEL    Delimiting character used in CSV output (default ",") --dump-format=DU..
+    --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval --crawl=CRAWLDEPTH  Crawl the website starting from the target URL --crawl-exclude=..
+Regexp to exclude pages from crawling (e.g. "logout") --csv-del=CSVDEL    Delimiting character used in CSV output (default ",") --dump-format=DU..
 Format of dumped data (CSV (default), HTML or SQLITE) --eta               Display for each output the estimated time of arrival